personal finance | june 16, 2025

 Diversify and look for hidden concentrations

 As part of the process of checking that your retirement accounts are properly allocated between stock and bond mutual funds, consider whether you are both unintentionally heavily invested in the same underlying investments.
-This exercise is particularly important if you have large holdings in individual stocks themselves, perhaps due to company stock holdings in an employer-based retirement plan.
-When you look at your overlap and concentrations, a rule of thumb might be to make sure you’re not holding any more than 5%–10% of your portfolio in any particular company, in which case underperformance could have a large impact on your retirement savings as a household.
-(See “The Importance of Diversification.”)
+This exercise is particularly important if you have large holdings in individual stocks themselves, perhaps due to holdings of an employer’s stock.
+When you look at your overlap and concentrations, a rule of thumb might be to make sure you’re not holding any more than 5%–10% of your portfolio in any particular company, in which case, underperformance could have a large impact on your retirement savings as a household.
+(See “The importance of diversification.”)

 Fortunately, there are tools, such as Morningstar Portfolio X-Ray®, that allow investors to analyze their portfolios for this potential overlap.
 This analysis can help determine whether you and your spouse are overexposed to a specific company, sector, region, or even investment style, such as growth or value investing.
-(See “Identifying Fund Overlap.”)
+(See “Identifying fund overlap.”)

 This review process can also help you identify whether you are invested in more mutual funds than necessary.
 For instance, investing in several funds that target a specific sub-asset type, such as large-cap stocks, may not provide additional diversification benefits.